 If the Sun and Moon are in the same degree in your birth chart you were born on a new moon.
-If they are also within five degrees of the opposite degree to your natal Black Moon Lilith you were born on a super new moon.
+If they are also within nine degrees of the opposite degree to your natal Black Moon Lilith you were born on a super new moon.

 If the sun and moon are opposing each other in your birth chart you were born on a full moon.
-If the Sun is also within five degrees of your natal Black Moon Lilith you were born on a full supermoon.
+If the Sun is also within nine degrees of your natal Black Moon Lilith you were born on a full supermoon.

 What does being born on a supermoon mean?

 For those born on a supermoon, the lunar nature is heightened and enhanced.
-Emotions and instincts become powerful forces, for good or ill depending how they are managed.
+Emotions and instincts become powerful forces, for good or ill depending on how they are managed.
 Additionally, all matters concerning the moon in the birth chart carry added weight, and the house ruled by the moon (the house with Cancer on its cusp) is of particular significance.
 Here we may encounter severe frustration to deep satisfaction, depending upon how well we manage our desires and our relationship with the unfolding currents of our life.
 If we insist on digging in our heels and demanding life do as we command, we will encounter ever greater obstacles to satisfaction and fulfilment until we eventually paint ourselves into a corner and have no choice but to relinquish egoic desire and honour divine will, whatever that means to us.

 However, as soon as we resolve to listen to the voice of the heart and allow our instincts to serve inner knowing rather than egoic demand our life begins to transform, as does our energetic footprint, which both shapes and is shaped by our interaction with the world.
 The unending feedback loop of energy between us and our environment creates a nourishing balance in our lives and we can connect with a deep inner well of wisdom from which our life instinctively flows.

-If we are born on a new supermoon we must pay careful attention to our relationship with desire and our assumptions about life.
+If we were born on a new supermoon we must pay careful attention to our relationship with desire and our assumptions about life.
 Learning to delay gratification rather than seek to assuage desire at every turn is an important lesson, the sooner learned the better!
 Remember, Black Moon Lilith is a distant force at a new supermoon and we may struggle to sense our connection to a greater power.
 We may believe that it is all down to us or to fate.
 That we cannot change our life only react to it, feeding the cravings, demands and desires that we experience as we go; forever seeking relief which recedes from us commensurate to the speed with which we pander to ego and ignore our essence.

 For those born at a new supermoon the greatest wisdom can be found in questioning desires, not satisfying them, peeling back the layers until the deepest and most heartfelt desire can be known, and then living in honour of that.

-If we are born on a full supermoon, how we act is of the utmost importance, especially in relation to lunar and solar issues in our natal chart.
+If we were born on a full supermoon, how we act is of the utmost importance, especially in relation to lunar and solar issues in our natal chart.
 The emotional and instinctive energy that we invest in our behaviour is supercharged and carries a life-changing force within it.
 We must treat it with respect and value clarity of purpose above all else.
 If we’re unclear why we want to pursue something or someone with such zeal, best we do nothing until we understand more.